 If you walk away with just one key piece of advice from this chapter, let it be this: developing an innovation roadmap is a shared effort that should be done collaboratively across departments at the leadership level.
 This is not an IT-only exercise.

 Bring together a team with strategic oversight over enterprise technology, the entire customer journey or lifecycle, and business operations.
-Your business strategy, customer experience goals and challenges, and the employee experiences that enable them are all critical drivers and considerations for a technology plan, and require a diverse team from across the organization to consolidate into a single, cohesive vision.
+Your business strategy, customer experience goals and challenges, and the employee experiences that enable them are all critical drivers and considerations for a technology plan, and require a diverse team from across the organisation to consolidate into a single, cohesive vision.

 With the right team in place, a pivotal step in undertaking digital transformation is building a strategic innovation roadmap or technology plan that outlines the initiatives your teams will execute over a given timeline.
 This includes goals, milestones, and KPIs for all relevant stakeholders, from sales and marketing to customer service and IT.